Biden picks for SEC, CFPB to face senators in joint confirmation hearing

 “While there are some hopeful signs that the tide is turning, we must not forget that the financial lives of millions of Americans are in ruin,” Chopra will tell the banking committee, according to his prepared testimony.
 He will note “millions face the prospect of losing their home, with communities of color particularly at risk.
 Many have seen their jobs disappear and will not be able to easily resume their rent and mortgage payments.”

-Both Gensler and Chopra should be confirmed in the coming weeks “barring a major meltdown during this hearing,” Isaac Boltanksy, policy analyst for Compass Point Research, wrote in a note to clients.
+Both Gensler and Chopra should be confirmed in the coming weeks “barring a major meltdown during this hearing,” Isaac Boltansky, policy analyst for Compass Point Research, wrote in a note to clients.

 The banking panel will not vote to advance their nominations to the full Senate today.
 If confirmed, the pair would be among the first financial regulators to assume posts in the Biden administration, which has yet to name picks to lead the Office of the Comptroller of the Currency, the Federal Deposit Insurance Commission and the CFTC.

 Biden reportedly intended to name Michael Barr, a top official in the Obama Treasury Department, to lead the OCC.
-But the notion drew surprisingly stiff resistance from progressives wary of his record shaping the Dodd-Frank Wall Street reform law and his private sector work for fintech interests, and people close to the process now view his prospects as dimming.
+But the notion drew surprisingly stiff resistance from liberals wary of his record shaping the Dodd-Frank Wall Street overhaul law and his private sector work for fintech interests, and people close to the process now view his prospects as dimming.